apita1423/libraryadventure-pp3/README.md

 - [Codeanywhere](https://app/codeanywhere.com) - Used to write the python code.
 - [Github](https://github.com/) - Used to hold my repository.
 - [Git](https://git-scm.com/) - User for version control.
+- [ASCII Art Archive](https://www.asciiart.eu/books/books) - Used to create the book art - Initial of the creator was kept with the art (lower right corner).
+- [ASCII Art Title](https://patorjk.com/software/taag/#p=display&f=Big&t=%0A) - Used to create the Library Adventure title.

 ---